Kadar5692/Settyl-Project/README.md

 # Settyl-Project

-Sure, here's a suggested description for your GitHub public repository to showcase your submission:

----

 # Machine Learning Model for Predicting Internal Status

 This repository contains the code and documentation for a machine learning model developed to predict internal status based on external status descriptions.
 The project was completed as part of a task for the Settyl Data Science and Machine Learning Engineer role.